clarefmccann/clarefmccann.github.io/content/cv/index.markdown

 *June 2016 – September 2016*</br>
 * Assisted with an after-school youth program for young adults diagnosed with schizophrenia
 * Transcribed diagnostic material for schizophrenia from clients
-* Developed and oversaw different inclusive activities for the group to participate to create community and development
+* Developed and oversaw different inclusive activities for the group to participate in creating community and development

 ## **_POSTERS, PAPERS, AND PRESENTATIONS_**: